 Four general access labs, four common computing areas, and several departmental labs across campus hold over 400 workstations.
 Some general access labs are open 24 hours per day, 7 days a week.
-In the labs, students and faculty can find a wide range of software for their purposes including statistics, graphics, charting and map drawing, CAD, financial and mathematical applications, and business productivity suites.
-Labs are also equipped with laser printers, and colour printing is provided through the campus Print Centre.
+EIT makes all academic software available to students and faculty though our SMU AppsAnywhere Implementation.
+Here, students and faculty can find a wide range of software for their purposes including statistics, graphics, charting and map drawing, CAD, financial and mathematical applications, and business productivity suites.
+Because AppsAnywhere is web-based this software is available anywhere and anytime via a an individuals on personal device.
+Printing is available in common computing areas, as well as in some computer labs.

 The University's Evergreen program allows our technology to be replaced on a scheduled basis to keep it current.
-As a result, all computer lab, classroom and office systems are less than 3 years old.
+As a result, all computer lab, classroom and office systems are less than 4 years old.
 Audio Visual projectors and large TV's or monitors in teaching classrooms are on a 4 year refresh cycle.

-Assistance is provided to all students by ITSS in a number of ways.
+Assistance is provided to all students by EIT in a number of ways.
 The department maintains documentation on how to use the technology services on campus.
-Lab assistants are on hand through the day and evening during the academic year to aid students in the labs.
-ITSS operates two Help Desk locations to provide support in person, by telephone or email.
+EIT operates two Help Desk locations to provide support in person, by telephone or email.

-For further information visit (www.smu.ca/itss), phone (902) 496-8111 or HelpDesk@smu.ca.
+For further information visit (www.smu.ca/eit), phone (902) 496-8111 or HelpDesk@smu.ca.